vovavili/dota_rosh_timer/README.rst

 maximum respawn timer as contents of your clipboard.
 Handy in combination with `Win+V <https://support.microsoft.com/en-us/windows/clipboard-in-windows-c436501e-985d-1c8d-97ea-fe46ddf338c6>`_ clipboard hotkey.
 Should work on any 1920x1080 screen, other monitor sizes not tested.

-You may or may not get VAC-banned for using this in your games, though I *presume* that a ban is unlikely as you are not interacting with DotA files in any direct or indirect way.
+You may or may not get VAC-banned for using this in your games, though it is very unlikely as you're not interacting with DotA 2 client in any way.
+I've used this script over a thousand times in ranked without any consequence over the course of one year.
 Use on your own risk.

 By default (``dota_2_rosh_timer.pyw``), this tracks the Roshan timer.
 One can also specify command line arguments to track: